Oxford and the Cotswolds

 Rolling green hillsides dotted with pastures and grazing sheep, charming villages of limestone buildings, robed scholars dashing through the quads of Oxford—these are the images of England’s Cotswolds.
 Join us to explore the history, traditions, and landscape of one of England’s most quintessential regions.

-Upon arrival, check into the quaint Old Swan & Minster Mill boutique hotel.
+Upon arrival, check into the traditional Lygon Arms Hotel.
 Join your traveling companions for a Welcome Reception this evening.
 (R)

 Day 3 — Cotswold Villages